 Personalized Care and Continuity

 Home care is one-on-one, or one-on-two for couples care.
 It can be personalized to very specific needs and preferences.
 Additionally, all levels of care can be provided in the home with the right resources.
 A person or couple can be cared for from needing a little household help through being bedridden and under hospice care.

 How to Make a Little Bit of Home Care Go a Long Way

 You may be thinking four-eight hours per week doesn’t seem like a lot.
 While it may not cover all an elder’s needs, a caregiver can accomplish a lot in a short time.
 For example, in four hours, a caregiver can do some laundry, light housekeeping, prepare a meal and clean out old food from the refrigerator and help the client with a bath.
 And, there are a lot of services and technologies that can be used to make that bit of help go further.

 Wondering if home care is right for your loved one?
 Not sure how much is enough or how to make the best use of a few hours/week?
 Get a professional assessment.

 To help a few hours of personalized home care go further, and ensure the elder’s safety, here are some action steps and resources.

 - Evaluate the home environment’s safety.
 A care manager can provide a comprehensive assessment with detailed action steps and recommendations.
-You can also begin to take a look at key safety issues in the environment with our room-by-room home safety checklist (Click Here to download).
+You can also begin to take a look at key safety issues in the environment by downloading our free room-by-room home safety checklist.